 Read this blog post on all things pink.
 I will talk about the color pink and if it’s mentioned in the Bible.
 I will share where too.

-The same year Evelyn Lauder, senior corporate vice president for the Estee Lauder company, and Self magazine editor Alexandra Penney teamed up to produce a pink ribbon.
+Evelyn Lauder, senior corporate vice president for the Estee Lauder company, and Self magazine editor Alexandra Penney teamed up to produce a pink ribbon.
 They distributed it at makeup counters all across the country.
 The company collected more than 200,000 pink ribbon petitions asking the U.S. government for increased funding for breast cancer research.

 Although Lauder and Haley reached people on different levels, their goals were the same: To educate the public on the lack of funds allotted to breast cancer research.